andiwirz/com.mova-dreame.mower/README.md

 ## Features

-- **Action buttons** on the device card: Start Mowing, Mow Full Area, Edge Mowing, Stop, Pause, Return to Dock
+- **Action buttons** on the device card: Start Mowing, Start Spot Mowing, Pause, Stop, Return to Dock
+- **Zone picker** — select a zone, the full area, or edge mowing from a dynamic list built from your map; press Start Mowing to begin
-- **Per-zone edge mowing** buttons — detected automatically from your map, up to 5 zones
+- **Spot picker** — select a configured spot from your map; press Start Spot Mowing to begin
 - **Live status**: battery level, charging status, mower status (mowing / paused / docked / error / …)
+- **Cutting height** sensor — displays the current blade height read from the mower (read-only)
 - **Volume** slider — set the mower's speaker volume (0–100)
 - **Child lock** — lock and unlock the physical buttons on the mower directly from Homey
 - **Frost protection** and **Rain protection** settings — read from the mower on startup, written back immediately on change (confirmed via packet capture)